w00jay/knopic/README.md

 ### Kubernetes Secret for drbd.io Repo Access

 Create a kubernetes secret to allow obtaining LINSTOR images from the drbd.io repo.
-The secret name must match the operator deployment.
-The default name is `linstor`.
-You can create a secret named `linstor` like this;
+Create a secret named `drbdcreds` like this;
 ```
-kubectl create secret docker-registry linstor --docker-server=drbd.io --docker-username=<YOUR LOGIN> --docker-email=<YOUR EMAIL> --docker-password=<YOUR PASSWORD>
+kubectl create secret docker-registry drbdcreds --docker-server=drbd.io --docker-username=<YOUR LOGIN> --docker-email=<YOUR EMAIL> --docker-password=<YOUR PASSWORD>
 ```

 ### Deploy Operator